 - 1/8 teaspoon salt

-Alternate adding the flour and apple mixtures in batches.
+Alternate adding the flour and apple mixtures in batches, beginning and ending with the flour mixture.
 Scrape the bottom of the mixer bowl to make sure butter and sugar isn’t stuck there (like it was in mine).
-Mix for 30 more seconds to make sure everything is airy and light.
+Mix for 10 more seconds to make sure everything is airy and light.

-Cool cake in pan for 10 minutes, then invert onto cake platter.
-I had a piece stick to my cake pan, so be sure you’ve greased it really well.
+Cool cake in the pan for 10 minutes, then invert onto cake platter.
+I had a piece stick to my cake pan the first time I made it, so be sure you’ve greased it really well.